Wyzebb/docs.wyzebb.dev/docs/pvdc/config/config.yml.md

 # If chunks loaded will be limited for AFK players
 afk-chunk-limiter: true

+# Whether players should be set to the afk limit on join until they first move
+afkOnJoin: false

-# After how many seconds the plugin will consider a player AFK
+# After how many seconds a player will be considered AFK
-afkTime: 20
+afkTime: 60

 # The view distance of an AFK player
 afkChunks: 2